Apollo Has Fallen: Production

-The series is a sequel to 2024 action series Paris Has Fallen, the production of which was confirmed on 4 March 2025.
+The series is a sequel to 2024 action series Paris Has Fallen, the production of which was confirmed in March 2025.

-It is made by StudioCanal, Urban Myth Films, Millenium and G-Base.
+It is made by StudioCanal, Urban Myth Films, Millenium Media and G-Base.
 It is written by series creator Howard Overman with David Caffrey as lead director alongside Alice Troughton.
 The cast is led by Ritu Arya and Tewfik Jallab, alongside Jacek Koman and Richard Dormer as well as Charlotte Spencer, Arthur Darvill, Annabel Scholey and Aylin Tezel.
 Filming locations include the United Kingdom, Malta and Spain.
 Principal photography began in March 2025.